ZFTurbo/classification_models_3D/README.md

 ### Unresolved problems

-* There is no DepthwiseConv3D layer in keras, so repo used custom layer from [this repo](https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) by [@alexandrosstergiou]( https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) which can be slow.
-Also it doesn't work in tf.keras, so you can't use MobileNets in there.
+* There is no DepthwiseConv3D layer in keras, so repo used custom layer from [this repo](https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) by [@alexandrosstergiou]( https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) which can be slower than native implementation.
 * There is no imagenet weights for 'inceptionresnetv2' and 'inceptionv3'.

 ### Description

-This code was used to get Nth place in [DrivenData: Advance Alzheimer’s Research with Stall Catchers](https://www.drivendata.org/competitions/65/clog-loss-alzheimers-research/leaderboard/) competition.
+This code was used to get 1st place in [DrivenData: Advance Alzheimer’s Research with Stall Catchers](https://www.drivendata.org/competitions/65/clog-loss-alzheimers-research/leaderboard/) competition.

 More details on ArXiv: (soon)